HMS Buckingham (1751): Service

-On 3 November 1758, Buckingham under the command of Richard Tyrell joined with to engage three French warships off the coast of Montserrat, the 74-gun Florissant and two frigates (Egrette and Atalante), carrying 38 and 28 guns.
-The battle lasted for four hours with both Buckingham and Florissant taking considerable damage.
+On 3 November 1758, Buckingham, commanded by Captain Richard Tyrell, joined with to engage a French squadron off the coast of Montserrat.
+The French squadron comprised the 74-gun Florissant and the frigates Egrette (38) and Atalante (28).
+The egnagement lasted for four hours with both Buckingham and Florissant taking considerable damage.
 Florissant was able to disentangle from Buckingham and sail off before the British could board her.

 In January 1759 she went to Martinique where on 16th she took part in the Battle of Martinique and capture of Guadeloupe on 20th.
 A few days after command passed to Captain Lachlan Leslie and then passed to Peter Parker in May.

 In 1771 Buckingham was converted to a storeship at Chatham Dockyard, and in 1777 was renamed HMS Grampus, under Captain Ambrose Reddall.
 Her armament was reduced to 30 guns and her crew reduced to 230 men.

 American Revolution: On 15 April 1778 she sailed from Newport, Rhode Island taking General John Burgoyne and some of his Officers back to England, arriving in early May.
 Early on in the voyage they recaptured a prize on the Grand Banks that had been taken by USS Revenge.

 Command passed in October 1778 to George Anson Byron, she sailed for Jamaica on 26 December 1778 to resupply the Royal Navy garrison.
 In April 1779 her command was transferred to Commander Thomas Stanhope Bennett, who sailed her to Newfoundland to collect supplies of timber.
 She was leaking badly on her return voyage to England, and foundered on 11 November 1779 while crossing the North Atlantic Ocean.
-Commander Bennett and the crew perished.